0xAX/linux-insides/Booting/linux-bootstrap-1.md

 * Understanding C code
 * Understanding assembly code (AT&T syntax)

-Anyway, if you just started to learn some tools, I will try to explain some parts during this and the following posts.
-Ok, little introduction finished and now we can start to dive into the kernel and low-level stuff.
+Anyway, if you just start to learn some tools, I will try to explain some parts during this and the following posts.
+Ok, simple introduction finishes and now we can start to dive into the kernel and low-level stuff.

 All code is actually for kernel - 3.18.
 If there are changes, I will update the posts accordingly.

 The Magic Power Button, What happens next?
 --------------------------------------------------------------------------------

 Despite that this is a series of posts about the Linux kernel, we will not start from the kernel code (at least not in this paragraph).
-Ok, you pressed the magic power button on your laptop or desktop computer and it started to work.
+Ok, you press the magic power button on your laptop or desktop computer and it startes to work.
 After the motherboard sends a signal to the [power supply](https://en.wikipedia.org/wiki/Power_supply), the power supply provides the computer with the proper amount of electricity.
 Once the motherboard receives the [power good signal](https://en.wikipedia.org/wiki/Power_good_signal), it tries to start the CPU.
 The CPU resets all leftover data in its registers and sets up predefined values for each of them.

-[80386](https://en.wikipedia.org/wiki/Intel_80386) and later CPU's define the following predefined data in CPU registers after the computer resets:
+[80386](https://en.wikipedia.org/wiki/Intel_80386) and later CPUs define the following predefined data in CPU registers after the computer resets:

 ```
 IP          0xfff0